foxdonut/meiosis/docs/lessons/router-examples.md

 ```

 #### Asking the user to confirm before leaving a page has unsaved data

+Suppose that before clearing out the login form when the user leaves the page, we want to confirm
+first by warning them that their data is unsaved.
+We can augment our service and look at the form to
+see if there is any data.
+If there is, we can ask for confirmation.
+If the user decides not to leave
+the page, we programmatically change the route back to the login page.

 ```js
 export const service = {